Why Did King Jeongjo Wait 15 Years? The Real History Behind The Red Sleeve

 The scale of the inner court — the physical space where court ladies lived, worked, and spent their lives — is something that photographs don't fully convey.
 Walking through it, you understand something about Deok-im's hesitation that drama can only approximate: this was the world she would be entering permanently.
 Beautiful, certainly.
 Enclosed, absolutely.
 The garden at Changdeokgung, Huwon, is one of the most peaceful places in Seoul.
 It's also, if you're thinking about the women who lived there, a very contained kind of peace.

-The Red Sleeve works as a drama because Lee Jun-ho and Lee Se-young are extraordinary, because the production is visually stunning, because the writing is careful and emotionally intelligent.
-It works as history because the history is genuinely this compelling — a King who waited fifteen years, wrote his grief into an official document, and left enough of a record that we can still feel the shape of what he lost.
+The Red Sleeve works as a drama because Lee Jun-ho and Lee Se-young gave very strong performances, because the production is visually fantastic, because the writing is careful and emotional.
+It works as history because the history is this interesting — a King who waited fifteen years, wrote his grief into an official document, and left behind records that still show how deeply he mourned her.

 That's what the drama gives you access to.
 And that's why, when students ask me if it was real — I always say: more than you think.